-Liposuction can be carried out in more than one area and the treatment plan will depend on your expectations, your lifestyle and your genetics as many people will be predisposed to accumulating fat in certain body areas compared with others.
-Once your cosmetic surgeon has carried out a full clinical assessment including a physical examination, the best treatment option will be suggested.
+Liposuction can be carried out in more than one area, and the treatment plan will depend on your expectations, your lifestyle and your genetics as many people will be predisposed to accumulating fat in certain body areas compared with others.
+Once your plastic surgeon has carried out a full clinical assessment, including a physical examination, the best treatment option will be suggested.

 Am I suitable for liposuction?